 B. Clark Stamper, our Chief Investment Officer and President, has a very broad base of experience in the fixed-income markets.
 He has been an institutional portfolio manager of several different fixed-income asset classes since 1984 including being the Portfolio Manager of four Fixed Income Funds concurrently*.
 He learned the business while restructuring distressed portfolios that he helped bring back to life.
 It is because he has seen “what can go wrong” that he has a profound respect for downside protection.
 His reputation is for managing fixed-income portfolios that have achieved the highest levels of risk-adjusted performance (see our Disclaimer Page for information about risks and returns.).

 He has been an institutional portfolio manager in several fixed-income categories: U.S. Treasuries, mortgaged-backed securities, high yield taxable corporate bonds, and high yield and high grade tax-free municipal bonds.

-For just over twenty years (June 14th, 1990 to July 11, 2010), Mr. Stamper was the Portfolio Manager of the $1 Billion Plus Wells Fargo Strategic Municipal Bond fund, where he pioneered the “Managed” or “Strategic” “At Large” “Go Anywhere” Municipal Bond Mutual Fund concept, seeking to achieve the highest levels of risk-adjusted performance.
+For just over twenty years (June 14th, 1990 to July 11, 2010), Mr. Stamper was the Portfolio Manager of the $1 Billion Plus Evergreen (now Wells Fargo) Strategic Municipal Bond fund**, where he pioneered the “Managed” or “Strategic” “At Large” “Go Anywhere” Municipal Bond Mutual Fund concept, seeking to achieve the highest levels of risk-adjusted performance.
 During his tenure the Fund (in his tenure previously named Evergreen Strategic Municipal Bond Fund, Evergreen High Yield Muni, Davis High Income Muni, Venture Muni Plus (+), etc.) had the highest risk-adjusted performance ratings from Morningstar, the well known independent mutual fund rater – see our article, “Clark Stamper Completes a Superior 20-Year Run Managing the Former Evergreen Strategic Municipal Bond Fund” for more details.

 Mr. Stamper is now concentrating his efforts specifically as the Portfolio Manager of private client accounts that he has also been managing since 1995.

 Mr. Stamper has a profound respect for downside protection and a distaste for overheated financial markets.